bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-05-christmas-tale.md

 _It seems a classically subversive Deneuve role, the unsentimental mother?_

 What interests her in a part is what she calls cruelty.
 I’m not sure I would call it that; it’s more the power of scandal, the power of subversion.
 It’s a question of generations, that’s the impression I have.
 For example, it was important for her to say the maternal instinct does not exist.
 It’s a very strong thing from the 1960s; it means freedom for women, to say we are allowed not to love our kids, just like men.
 She never crushes the part with her performance.
 She just looks at the whole movie and says, okay, this is what I need to give.
 She’s not choosing films for the sake of performing, even though she is a terrific performer.

-Interview by Kieron Corless, _Sight & Sound_, February 2009
+**Interview by Kieron Corless, _Sight & Sound_, February 2009**

-<![endif]-->
+<br><br>

 **A CHRISTMAS TALE (UN CONTE DE NOËL)**
 _Un film de_: Arnaud Desplechin
-©_/Production Companies_:
-Why Not Productions (France),
-France 2 Cinéma, Wild Bunch, BAC Films
+©_/Production Companies_:  Why Not Productions (France),  France 2 Cinéma, Wild Bunch, BAC Films
 _Presented by_: Why Not Productions (France)
 _With the participation of_: Canal+, CinéCinéma,
 CNC – Centre national de la cinématographie